FV107 Scimitar

-The FV107 Scimitar is an armoured tracked military reconnaissance vehicle (sometimes classed as a light tank) used by the British Army.
+The FV107 Scimitar is an armoured tracked military reconnaissance vehicle (sometimes classed as a light tank) formerly used by the British Army, until it was retired from active service in April 2023.
 It was manufactured by Alvis in Coventry.
-It is very similar to the FV101 Scorpion, but mounts a high-velocity 30 mm L21 RARDEN cannon instead of a 76 mm gun.
+It is very similar to the FV101 Scorpion, but mounts a high-velocity 30 mm L21 RARDEN cannon instead of a low-velocity 76 mm gun.
 It was issued to Royal Armoured Corps armoured regiments in the reconnaissance role.
 Each regiment originally had a close reconnaissance squadron of five troops, each containing eight FV107 Scimitars.
 Each Main Battle Tank Regiment also employed eight Scimitars in the close reconnaissance role.

 Development

 The FV107 Scimitar is one of the CVR(T) series of vehicles.
-It entered service in 1971.
+The first prototype was completed in 1971.
+After being accepted for service in 1973, deliveries to Belgium and the UK commenced in 1974.

 Initially, the engine was the Jaguar J60 4.2-litre 6-cylinder petrol engine, the same as used by several Jaguar cars.
 This was replaced by a Cummins BTA 5.9 diesel engine in British Army Scimitars under the CVR(T) Life Extension Program (LEP).

 The UK initiated the Tactical Reconnaissance Armoured Combat Equipment Requirement (TRACER) to replace the Sabre and Scimitar.
 In 1996 the U.S. joined in on the project.
-In 2001, both the UK and U.S. dropped out of the joint program.
+In 2001, both the UK and U.S. dropped out of the joint programme.

+As of 2023, the Scimitar's intended replacement in British service is a variant of the Ajax fitted with a CT40 cannon.
+The Scimitar was retired from British service in 2023.
+The Warrior is being used as a temporary stop-gap, until Ajax reaches initial operating capability.